lean-delivery/ansible-role-mysql/README.md

 ## Requirements

-  - Minimal Version of the ansible for installation: 2.5.13
+  - Minimal Version of the Ansible for installation: 2.5.13
   - Supported versions:
       - Mysql
           - 5.5